projectcalico/calico/docs/calicoctl/node.md

   --as=<AS_NUM>             The default AS number for this node.
   --ipv4                    Show IPv4 information only.
   --ipv6                    Show IPv6 information only.
-  --kubernetes              Download and install the Kubernetes plugin.
-  --kube-plugin-version=<KUBE_PLUGIN_VERSION> Version of the Kubernetes plugin
-                            to install when using the --kubernetes option.
-                            [default: v0.3.0]
-  --rkt                     Download and install the rkt plugin.
   --libnetwork              Use the libnetwork plugin.
   --libnetwork-image=<LIBNETWORK_IMAGE_NAME>    Docker image to use for
                             Calico's libnetwork driver.